Principia-Turtle/Archive/content/index.md

   - no-graph
 ---

-Principia is a theorycrafting community of Turtle WoW.
+Principia is a game theorycrafting community of WoW - TBC
 >So far it is a community of one person ;)

 To navigate the archive, expand the graph view.
 Here we try to share actual knowledge based on tested facts and mathematics, which everyone can try themselves.
 Simply saying something is meta and not showing data is not theorycrafting, it is a religion one follows blindly.
 Same applies to running an online calculator and not knowing how it works in the background.